AndroneASQW/enhanced-browser/README.md

 npm run
 ```

-while in the `newsfeel-browser` repository.
+while in the `enhanced-browser` repository.